Rainwater harvesting: History

-The construction and use of cisterns to store rainwater can be traced back to the Neolithic Age, when waterproof lime plaster cisterns were built in the floors of houses in village locations of the Levant, a large area in Southwest Asia, south of the Taurus Mountains, bound by the Mediterranean Sea in the west, the Arabian Desert in the south, and Mesopotamia in the east.
+The construction and use of cisterns to store rainwater can be traced back to the Neolithic Age, when waterproof lime plaster cisterns were built in the floors of houses in village locations of the Levant, a large area in Southwest Asia, south of the Taurus Mountains, bounded by the Mediterranean Sea in the west, the Arabian Desert in the south, and Mesopotamia in the east.
 By the late 4000 BC, cisterns were essential elements of emerging water management techniques used in dry-land farming.

 Many ancient cisterns have been discovered in some parts of Jerusalem and throughout what is today Israel/Palestine.
 At the site believed by some to be that of the biblical city of Ai (Khirbet et-Tell), a large cistern dating back to around 2500 BC was discovered that had a capacity of nearly 1,700 m3.
-It was carved out of a solid rock, lined with large stones, and sealed with clay to keep from leaking.
+It was carved out of a solid rock, lined with large stones, and sealed with clay to keep it from leaking.

 The Greek island of Crete is also known for its use of large cisterns for rainwater collection and storage during the Minoan period from 2,600 BC–1,100 BC.
-Four large cisterns have been discovered at Myrtos–Pyrgos, Archanes, and Zakroeach.
-The cistern found at Myrtos-Pyrgos was found to have a capacity of more than 80 m3 and date back to 1700 BC.
+Four large cisterns have been discovered at Myrtos-Pyrgos, Archanes, and Zakroeach.
+The cistern found at Myrtos-Pyrgos was found to have a capacity of more than 80 m3 and to date back to 1700 BC.